 Ulster encompasses the counties of Antrim, Armagh, Cavan, Derry, Donegal, Down, Fermanagh, Monaghan and Tyrone.
-Since 1921 Antrim, Armagh, Derry (Londonderry), Down, Fermanagh, and Tyrone are Northern Ireland, they do only exist in a historical context (Northern Ireland has, over the years, been divided into smaller districts).
-Cavan, Donegal, and Monaghan stayed within (or defected to, it is confusing) the Free State and later Republic.
-All nine counties together make up the north of Ireland, geographically, but only six make up Northern Ireland.
-Let us now have a look at those nine counties.
+Since 1921, Antrim, Armagh, Derry (Londonderry), Down, Fermanagh, and Tyrone have been a part of Northern Ireland.
+Cavan, Donegal, and Monaghan are the three Ulster counties which stayed within the Free State and which later became known as the Republic.
+All nine counties together make up the north of Ireland, geographically, and six of the nine make up the country of Northern Ireland.

 The name Armagh references the "hills of Macha", a mythological goddess or queen that plays a major part in the early Irish epics.
-Nicknames for Armagh are the slightly disingenuous "Cathedral County" and the better "Orchard County" - the latter deriving from the apple and pear production in the county.
-South Armagh was also known as "Bandit Country", mainly due to the strong cross-border activity of nationalist paramilitaries.
+Armagh is sometimes still known by the nickname "Cathedral County" but it is more often called the "Orchard County," - thanks to the plentiful apple and pear trees in the county.
+South Armagh was also known as "Bandit Country", mainly due to the strong cross-border activity of nationalist paramilitaries during The Troubles.

 County Derry - or Londonderry, Names Are Important Here

 Derry (in Irish "Doire", in British-English "Londonderry", in Ulster-Scots "Lunnonderrie") is part of Northern Ireland and the United Kingdom.
-2,108 square kilometers in size with around 200,000 inhabitants.
+It is officially Co Londonderry but is nearly always known as simply Derry.
+The county is 801 square miles (2,108 square kilometers) in size and home to a population of about 247,000 inhabitants.
 The original name "Derry" stands for an oak forest, explaining the nickname of the county - "the Oak-Leaf County" (the county arms sport an oak leaf).
 The addition "London-" was brought in to honor the investment made by the city in the plantation era (and is thus only in current use in unionist circles).

 County Down - Majestic Mountains and a Long Lough